How to Remove Hard Inquiries from a TransUnion Report

 Hard inquiries adversely impact your credit score.
 This is because a hard inquiry indicates that you are actively seeking an extension of credit and represents a likelihood of assuming additional debt in the near future.
 Hard inquiries are how lenders determine whether to lend to you and what the terms of the loan should be (amount, repayment terms, interest rate, etc.).
 The better your credit score, the better your loan terms typically are.

 If you’re wondering how long hard inquiries stay on your TransUnion credit report, the answer is for a period of two years.
 This means that if there are hard inquiries accruing on your TransUnion credit report, whether they are accurate or not, your credit score will take a hit.
-In addition, if you discover these unauthorized inquiries during a TransUnion background check or some other employment or loan-related opportunity, you may lose out on the opportunity altogether.
+In addition, if you discover these unauthorized inquiries during a transunion employment screening or some other employment or loan-related opportunity, you may lose out on the opportunity altogether.

 Can You Remove Inquiries From Your Credit Score?